 Eating calcium-rich foods is important for bone health and not as difficult as it seems.

 The key is to eat a variety of foods from different food groups.

-The richest food sources of calcium are dairy products such as milk, cheese and yogurt.
+The foods high in calcium are dairy products such as milk, cheese and yoghurt.
 Other good calcium sources are fish with edible bones, tofu, and dark green leafy vegetables such as spinach.